 - For more information on revitalizing and repairing furniture, vist the UGA GreenWay Pinterest pages.

 Reuse and Repurpose

 Give old items a new use.
 These may be items you have in your home or used items you purchase at thrift or consignment stores.
-When purchasing and repurposing items there are some things to keep in mind to keep you and your household health.
+When purchasing and repurposing items, there are some things to keep in mind to keep you and your household healthy.